-This six-hour course with labs introduces AWS professionals to the core capabilities of Google Cloud Platform (GCP) in the four technology pillars: networking, compute, storage, and database.
-It is designed for AWS Solution Architects and SysOps Administrators familiar with AWS features and setup and want to gain experience configuring GCP products immediately.
+This 1-day instructor led course introduces AWS professionals to the core capabilities of Google Cloud in the four technology pillars: networking, compute, storage, and database.
+It is designed for Azure system administrators, Solution Architects and SysOps Administrators familiar with AWS features and setup; and want to gain experience configuring Google Cloud products immediately.
 With presentations, demos, and hands-on labs, participants get details of similarities, differences, and initial how-tos quickly.

 This course teaches participants the following skills: